osmundohw/deed/README.md

 and shallow viewpoint that the author has rejected as limiting and unnecessary.

-Again, in this documentation, the phrase “_Native Microsoft_” does not imply that _Cygwin_ is not installed or cannot be used.
-It simply implies that the **Perl** installation being utilized (the Perl to which this package is installed) is either of the “Native Microsoft” variety or is of the Cygwin variety.
-Considerable effort has been made to ensure that this module will succeed in its modest intended use, in either case.
+Again, in this documentation, the phrase “Native Microsoft” does not imply that _Cygwin_ is not installed (or cannot be used).
+It simply implies that the **Perl** installation being utilized (the Perl to which this package is installed) is either of the “Native Microsoft” variety or is of the “Cygwin” variety.
+Considerable effort has been made to ensure that this module will succeed in its modest intended use, in *either* case.

 ### How